ValtteriL/Detect-Log4Shell/README.md

 ## Run
 By default will scan through all files under 100MB that have been modified since the Log4J vulnerability was disclosed (9/12/2021)

-**Warning**: will use C:\ as the default path.
+**Warning**: Will use C:\ as the default path.
 It will take a very long time to scan it all through!

+**Warning 2**: Do not pipe the output to a file in the path being scanned - this will cause a loop.
+If you do, give the output file an extension that will be ignored, such as ".js".

 Scan files under 100MB:
 ```